Rodrigo0730/EncryptMe/README.md

     ```sh
         python main.py
     ```
 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](./LICENSE) file for details.